NdagiStanley/teether/src/kingdombiz/testimonies/domains/README.md

   >
   > > The [Bible app][bible app] has been sponsored by one man since 2012!
 According to Wikipedia, he's the billionaire entrepreneur owner of [Hobby Lobby][hobby lobby] (it might require you to use a VPN to connect), [David Green][david green]).
 Talk about **Kingdom Financing**!

-  Secondly, I felt this was opposition winning!
-Frustrating the efforts of this ministry in securing online presence.
+  Secondly, I felt this was the opposition winning!
+Frustrating the efforts of this ministry to secure an online presence.

 So what do I do now? :thinking:

-## The turn around
+## The turnaround

-Pardon me, I'm going to be a bit technical here.
+Pardon me; I'm going to be a bit technical here.

-> Steps to victory (You've gotta celebrate your wins, even the small ones) :trophy:
+> Steps to Victory (You've gotta celebrate your wins, even the small ones) :trophy:

 ### :detective: WHO IS lookup

 After calming down and whispering a short "God intervene", I started with a **WHOIS** lookup.
 I hoped it would be public.
-Unfortunately no data could be found by the registrar's service.
+Unfortunately, no data could be found by the registrar's service.

-However, on the terminal I got a clue: [pir.org][pir] :raised_eyebrow:
+However, on the terminal, I got a clue: [pir.org][pir] :raised_eyebrow:

 ![whois](../../../.vuepress/public/images/kb/whois.png)

 ### :globe_with_meridians: ORG registry

-I remembered some news about all **.org** domains.
+I remembered some news about all the **.org** domains.
 The ORG registry was privatized late that previous year.
-Here's a [comment][blog-comment] I had shared with my readers on this.
+Here's a [comment][blog-comment] I shared with my readers on this.

 So what had that got to do with this?
 I don't know.
 It wasn't adding up because even with that fact, domain registrars can still sell .org domains.

-On a hunch, read Holy Spirit direction, I signed up for an account in a random domain registrar but left it at that saying to myself, "Who am I kidding?"
+On a hunch, read Holy Spirit's direction, I signed up for an account in a random domain registrar but left it at that, saying to myself, "Who am I kidding?"

 I gave my mind a break from the concern.

 ### :inbox_tray: An email in the night

-Sometimes I am a night owl, active at night; in the peace and quiet.
+Sometimes I am a night owl, active at night, in the peace and quiet.

 So I get this email: